uiterlix/EventSourcingWorkshop/Assignments.md

 Extend classes related to the event that adds order items with a price.
 The Java type of a price should be a `BigDecimal` and should be stored in the event.

+You can validate your code by performing Postman requests and inspecting column `EVENT_DATA` in table `JOURNAL`.

 ## Assignment 4: Update the JDBCOrderView

 Now we've added prices to the order items, we want to include the total price of the order in the view.